IBM/cloudant-kafka-connector/README.md

 Use the appropriate configuration files for standalone or distributed execution with Cloudant as source, as sink, or both.

 For example:
-- standalone execution with Cloudant as source:
+- standalone execution with Cloudant changes feed as source:

   ```
   $KAFKA_HOME/bin/connect-standalone.sh \